 The All Seasons portfolio is based on the idea that asset prices move in response to four forces: rising economic growth, declining economic growth, inflation and deflation.
 In each of these economic “seasons,” some asset classes thrive and others suffer.
 For example, when growth is strong and inflation is low, stocks are likely to perform well, whereas commodities and gold benefit from rising growth and rising inflation.
 Bonds do well when economic growth and inflation are both falling.
 By including all of these asset classes in your portfolio, you’ll do well under all conditions.
 It’s like travelling with sunscreen, an umbrella, a swimsuit and a parka.

 There’s nothing wrong with this general idea: most investors understand that a portfolio should include asset classes with low (or even negative) correlation.
 Nor is it an original thesis: it’s very similar to what Harry Browne wrote in the early 1980s.
 Browne’s Permanent Portfolio was also based on the principle that you should hold asset classes that would thrive during four economic scenarios: stocks for prosperity, cash for recessions, gold for inflation protection, and long-term bonds for deflation.
-(If you’re interested in learning more, read Part 1 and Part 2 of my 2011 interview with Craig Rowland, co-author of The Permanent Portfolio.)

 Was the performance really remarkable?